interfacevisionblog/interfacevisionblog.github.com/_posts/2013-12-19-design-composition-based-language.md

 * array of integers - 1 2 5 6 12 656
 * array of floats - 23.0f 345.4f 63.346f
 * array of Parts - User ( name "Jane" ) User ( name "Toan" ) User ( name "Frank" )

+## Availability

+SipCoffee works with the Interface Vision framework.
+We've created an initial persister that is able to save a program configured in Interface Vision as SipCoffee.
+The persister will itself be written in SipCoffee.
+When we get to that point, we will blog about it.

+In the mean time, please follow us [@interfaceVision](http://www.twitter.com/interfaceVision) and/or [@erichosick](http://www.twitter.com/erichosick).

 ## Conclusion